madsmty/Node-Express-MongoDB-Lab1/instructions.md

 4. Download and install Git from this link: https://git-scm.com/downloads

 ## Build Instructions
-1. Clone this Git repository locally
+1. Fork this Git repository locally
 2. Open the repository in Spring Tool Suite by going to File/Open Projects From File System
 3. Navigate to the com.example.demo.exercise package.
 You'll see the Rectangle, Triangle, and Circle classes.
 Model them based on this diagram and overview: